 The approach is cooperative problem solving and joint strategic thinking among representatives from data controllers, services centers and data spaces on the blue subscription layer three times per year.

-The result is recommendations of change given from Lagtun to HUNT Cloud in the form of resolutions.
+The result is recommendations of change given from Lagtun to HUNT Cloud in a form of resolutions.

 The following Lagtun membership tickets are issued to contracting parties from public and non-profit organizations: